menu

 Real Estate Prices & Overview

-The average rental price in Oxford St / E 10th St is currently $1,972, based on NeighborhoodScout's exclusive analysis.
-Rents here are currently lower in price than 47.3% of Texas neighborhoods.
+The average rental price in Oxford St / E 10th St is currently $2,128, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 70.9% of the neighborhoods in Texas.

 Oxford St / E 10th St is an urban neighborhood (based on population density) located in Houston, Texas.

 Oxford St / E 10th St real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
-Many of the residences in the Oxford St / E 10th St neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Oxford St / E 10th St neighborhood are newer, built in 2000 or more recently.
+A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics